Exploring the Benefits of the Selva de Urundel Project

 We promote the germination of native species and reforestation in collaboration with the community and the municipality.
 Thanks to this initiative, lapacho trees have already been planted in recreational areas, native trees in fire-affected zones, and progress is being made in the afforestation of the peri-urban area.

-The Selva de Urundel Project is proof that conservation and social well-being can go hand in hand.
+The Selva de Urundel Project is proof that conservation and social well-being can go hand in hand, while being aware that we cannot cover all the social needs of the region, pursuing the success of the proposed objectives in the medium and long term.